hankpillow/pingpong/README.md

 ```

 > the list of exit codes is [here](https://curl.haxx.se/libcurl/c/libcurl-errors.html)!
-> you can check whether the sample is an error or not by the number of columns or testing by **!** on status column.
+> you can check whether a register is an error by the number of columns or testing by **!** on status column.

 ----